bruceravel/demeter/documents/DPG/_sources/intro.txt

 :demeter:`demeter` way of solving XAS data management and analysis problems.
 In many cases, you should be able to cut-and-paste examples into your own programs, modifying them slightly to suite your particular problem.
 Hopefully, :demeter:`demeter` has enough flexibility that you can begin working on problems that have not even crossed my mind.

 The technology behind Demeter
 -----------------------------

 :demeter:`demeter` uses `perl <http://perl.org>`__.
 This is, I suppose, an unsexy choice these days.
-All the cool kids are, after all, using python or ruby.
+All the cool kids, after all, use python.
 I like perl.
 I can think in perl.
 And I can code quickly and fluently in perl.
 What's more, perl has `CPAN
 <http://www.cpan.org/>`__, the worlds largest repository of language
 extensions.
 CPAN means that I have far fewer wheels to recreate (and probably get wrong).
 Virtually any language extension I need in pursuit of making :demeter:`demeter` awesome probably already exists.

 :demeter:`demeter` uses `Moose <https://metacpan.org/pod/Moose>`__.